Editor-in-Chief

 Editors

-Dr Maria E. Burczynska is a Lecturer in Air Power Studies at the Department of History, Politics and War Studies, University of Wolverhampton.
-She is involved in designing and delivering an online MA course on Air Power, Space Power and Cyber Warfare.
+Dr Maria E. Burczynska is a Lecturer in Defence Studies at the Department of Defence Studies, King’s College London.
+She is based at the Defence Academy of the United Kingdom in Shrivenham.
+She is also a member of the RAF Museum’s Research Advisory Board.
 She obtained her PhD from the University of Nottingham, where she worked on a project focused on European air power and its involvement in different forms of multinational cooperation.
 Her thesis, titled ‘The potential and limits of air power in contemporary multinational operations: the case of the UK, Polish and Swedish air forces,’ is making an essential contribution to the field of air power studies, which remains primarily dominated by the US case.
-The Royal Air Force Museum recognised her research’s significance, awarding her the Museum’s RAF Centenary PhD Bursary in Air Power Studies in April 2019.
+The RAF Museum recognised her research’s significance, awarding her the Museum’s RAF Centenary PhD Bursary in Air Power Studies in April 2019.
 Maria’s research interests are in military and security studies in national and international dimensions.
-She is particularly interested in contemporary European air forces and their participation in multinational operations and initiatives and the influence of national culture on the military culture of individual air forces.
-She can be found on Twitter at @BurczynskaMaria.
+She is particularly interested in contemporary European air forces and their participation in multinational operations and initiatives, as well as the influence of national culture on the military culture of individual air forces.

 Social Media Editor